Keyboard shortcuts

 PropertyDescription

-Allowed CEXExchanges this key can subscribe to ("*" = all)
+Allowed CEXExchanges this key may subscribe to (* = all)

-ExpirationOptional expiration date – key becomes invalid after this time
+ExpirationOptional — key is rejected after this date

 Security